stephenpoole/dbd-json/README.md

         name: "The Shape", (string, required)
         difficulty: 2, (number, required, of type Difficulty)
         power: "EVIL_WITHIN", (string, required, of type powers[].index)
+        story: "Some humans are simply bad seeds.
+Seeds infused with a distilled...", (string, required)
         description:
             "A haunting Killer, intent on monitoring survivors from a distance to feed his power, %bEvil Within%/b.
 The more he stalks, the stronger and faster he becomes.", (string, required)
         perks: [